 How to get there?
-If participants arrive at either the Podgorica airport or bus/train stations, a taxi transfer to the project venue can be arranged by request for an additional fee of 15 EUR.
-Please specify this in your application form.
+If participants arrive at either the Podgorica airport or bus/train stations, a taxi transfer to the project hostel in Downtown Podgorica can be arranged by request for an additional fee of 12 EUR.

 Visa requirements: Citizens of EU, EEA, USA, Canada, Japan, Republic of Korea, Australia and New Zealand do not need a visa to visit Montenegro and Croatia.
 Citizens of all other countries may need a visa.
 The Balkan Heritage Foundation can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.
 For further details please visit our visa information page.

-Free time: Podgorica and Doclea area offer many opportunities for good entertainment, kayaking, hiking, wine-tasting, sightseeing, shopping etc. For more information see: http://www.podgorica.travel/en/.
-It takes just 30-40 min on either train or bus from Podgorica to the splendid Adriatic coast of Montenegro.
-Guided visits of Podgorica, including the downtown, the Museums and Galleries of the City, Kotor Bay area (UNESCO world heritage site), Budva, Virpazar, Skadar Lake and Bar are organized for all field school participants and are covered by the admission fee.
+Free time: Podgorica and Doclea area offer many opportunities for good entertainment, kayaking, hiking, wine-tasting, sightseeing, shopping etc. For more information see: http://www.podgorica.travel/eng/index.php.
+It takes just 30-40 min by either train or bus from Podgorica to the splendid Adriatic coast of Montenegro.
+Guided visits of Podgorica, including the downtown, the Museums and Galleries of the City, the town of Kotor and Kotor Bay (UNESCO world heritage site), Budva, St. Nikola Monastery, Skadar Lake and Bar are organized for all field school participants and are covered by the admission fee.

 Insurance: The admission fee does not cover insurance.
 It is mandatory to arrange your own health insurance before your trip to Montenegro.

 Weather: South-European (Mediterranean) climate with hot summers - the average summer temperatures in the area are 25-35° C (77-95° F) or higher.
 Rainy days in this season are not unheard of.